tamizhvendan/tamizhvendan.github.com/source/_posts/2014-12-23-step-2-fsharp-phonecat-views-using-razor.markdown

     Storage = storage
     Images = phone.Images}
 ```
-We are leveraging the utility functions ```toGram```, ```toMB``` defined above as part of measure types and do seamless mapping of domain model from mapping store.
+We are leveraging the utility functions ```toGram```, ```toMB``` defined above as part of measure types and do seamless mapping of domain model from data store.

 The next step is wiring the controller with the domain model and the data-store.
-We are going to follow the same [Composition Root] design as we [did in step-1](https://github.com/tamizhvendan/fsharp-phonecat/blob/1/Web/Infrastructure.fs#L19-38)
+We are going to follow the same **Composition Root** design as we [did in step-1](https://github.com/tamizhvendan/fsharp-phonecat/blob/1/Web/Infrastructure.fs#L19-38)

 Add a source file in the *Web* project with the name ```MvcInfrastructure``` and add the following code